sensorium/Mozzi/README.md

 - "HIFI_MODE" is not currently implemented, but could conceivably be realized for the INTERNAL_DAC mode.
 Patches welcome.
 - WIFI-activity not yet tested, but likely the same notes as for ESP8266 apply.
 Consider turning off WIFI.
 - The implementation of audioTicks() may be slightly inaccurate on this platform.

+### RP2040 (Raspberry Pi Pico)
+port by Thomas Friedrichsmeier

+Compiles and runs using [this core](https://github.com/earlephilhower/arduino-pico).
+Can probably be ported to the Mbed core for RP2040, relatively easily, as it relies mostly on the RP2040 SDK API.
+Tested on a Pi Pico.

+- This is a recent addition, implementation details may still change (currently just PWM driven by a timer)
+- Wavetables and samples are not kept in progmem on this platform.
+While apparently speed (of the external flash) is not much of an issue, the data always seems to be copied into RAM, anyway.
+- Audio output is to pin 0, by default, with 11 bits default output resolution
+- One hardware alarm and one DMA channel are claimed (number not hardcoded)
+- HIFI_MODE not yet implemented (although that should not be too hard to do)
+- Note that AUDIO_INPUT and mozziAnalogRead() return values in the STM32's full ADC resolution of 0-4095 rather than AVR's 0-1023.
+- twi_nonblock is not ported

 ***